FAQ

 While ice climbing, you are always tied into a rope while one of our guides is belaying you and coaching you through the climb.
 If you can walk up a ladder, you can come ice climb with us!
 The minimum age for ice climbing is 12 years old.

-All minors must have a parent or legal guardian sign their waver.
+All minors must have a parent or legal guardian sign their waiver.
 If the minor will not be accompanied by the parent or legal guardian on the day of the trip, the waiver can be filled out prior to the trip and emailed to us.
 You can find the waiver here.